 Our Pick #1: Beurer FC 100

-Our Best in Test is the Beurer FC 100 Microdermabrasion Device.
+Our Top Pick is the Beurer FC 100 Microdermabrasion Device.
 This product is built very compact and unifies everything you need for an effective microdermabrasion treatment at home:

 - Excess skin particles are being removed gently and skin-friendly with sapphire-coated peeling caps.

 - The vacuum massage stimulates the first skin layer’s blood circulation and thereby boosts its regeneration.

 - The Beurer Microderm Device is provided with three different peeling caps to ensure an individually adaptable treatment.